 Just off the beach outside Biangabang village on Pantar Island is The Twilight Zone.
 There is a steaming hot spring on the beach that might make you expect the water here to be warm.
 Don’t be fooled, it can get pretty chilly here.
 The dive starts to the south of the beach by a lava flow and you can choose to head further south over the reef or to head north on to the volcanic black sand.
 You can drop down to 40 metres or below but most life is found in the shallower waters.

-As the name alludes to, this is a site for weird and unusual creatures that you will need to be eagle-eyed to spot here.
+As the name alludes, this is a dive site for weird and unusual creatures that you will need to be eagle-eyed to spot here.
 Spearing mantis shrimps peer up at divers, focusing their independently movable stalked eyes.
-These nocturnal creatures are rarely seen out of their holes in day light but lucky scuba divers may see them hunting aggressively at night.
+These nocturnal creatures are rarely seen out of their holes in day light but lucky divers may see them hunting aggressively at night.

 Octopuses are all around the coral mounds including the much sought after mimic.
 Pegasus seamoths can be found in the rubble areas.
 Bobbit worms and gurnard lionfish inhabit the sand, while the rare soapfish inhabit the reef areas.
 On night dives you may see Spanish dancers performing their incredible dance.
 This is also one of the few places in the world where the huge and rarely seen nudibranch Djibouti Giant has been seen.

-You can dive in Alor all year round, but the best conditions during the year are from March to December.
+You can dive in Alor all year round, but the best diving conditions are from March to December.

 Great for: Large animals, small animals, drift diving and advanced divers

-Not so great for: Wrecks, beginners and non-diving activities
+Not so great for: Wrecks, beginner divers and non-diving activities

 Depth: 12 – 40m